 We aim to recruit from the widest possible talent pool.
 We have updated our recruitment policy and procedures and trained all our recruiting managers to ensure that language in job adverts is neutral, that they understand the importance of interviewing people with gender balanced panels in order to avoid unconscious bias and can develop a recruitment experience that enables candidates to showcase their knowledge, experience and skills across their whole life experience.
-We aim to take this further in 2021 by implementing 'blind' recruitment methods to ensure candidates are shortlisted for roles on merit only.
+During 2021 we have updated the policy to include 'blind' recruitment methods to ensure candidates are shortlisted for roles on merit only.